Mathics3/mathics-development-guide/docs/developing-code/code-overview.rst

-Evaluation of the S-expression created by the parser is a bit more complicated than some programming languages because method lookup uses the functions signature using pattern matching.
+Evaluation of the S-expression created by the parser is a bit more complicated than some programming languages because method lookup uses the function's signature using pattern matching.
 Also, there can be rule-based term-rewriting which goes on in conjunction with method lookup.

-If have programmed in WL, a lot of this may seem familiar, other than the Python-syntax and conventions used here.
+If you have programmed in WL, aside from the the Python-syntax and conventions used here, a lot of this should seem familiar,

 If however you are not familiar with WL, but very familiar with Python or similar languages, a lot of this can seem very mysterious at first